-A small fruit tree is ideal for large gardens but they also fit right in to tighter spaces like a balcony, deck, terrace or small garden, both in the city and in the country.
+A small fruit tree will fit in tight spaces like a balcony, deck, terrace or small garden, both in cities and in the country.

-Here is a selection of fruit trees for picking and savoring during the entire summer season and even into fall.
+Here is a selection of small fruit trees for picking during the entire summer and fall.

 Fruit trees for balconies, decks and terraces